Repulsively Bound Hadrons in a $\mathbb{Z}_2$ Lattice Gauge Theory

-We compute $\langle \hat{n}_i\rangle$, $\langle \hat{q}_{4i}\rangle$ and $\langle \hat{m}_{3i}\rangle$ $\forall$ $i$ in the chain.
-For our $L=100$ site chain, the indexing of our initial states is such that we have a domain wall (particle) between spin sites 48-49, and another domain wall between spin sites 51-52 - this is the $3$-meson initial state at the center.
-The tetraquark state at the center has two additional domain walls between sites 49-50 and sites 50-51.
-Therefore, if we measure $\langle \hat{q}_{4i} \rangle$ or $\langle \hat{m}_{3i} \rangle$ for the initial state, we would find them at site number 49.
-To isolate the relevant physics, we also evolve the vacuum state (all spins down and no domain walls) and subtract its contribution from the data.
-This removes background excitations generated by the $K$-term, which can produce particle pairs in empty regions of the chain but are unrelated to the bound-state dynamics of interest \cite{supp}.
+For our $L=100$ site chain, the initial state has one domain wall (particle) between spin sites 48-49 and another between spin sites 51-52 -- this is the $3$-meson initial state at the center.
+A tetraquark state at the center will have two additional domain walls between sites 49-50 and sites 50-51.
+To isolate the relevant physics, we also evolve the naive vacuum state (all spins down and no domain walls) and subtract its contribution from the data.
+This removes background excitations generated by the $K$-term, which can produce particle pairs in empty regions of the chain but are unrelated to the bound-state dynamics \cite{supp}.

-Figure \ref{fig:density_3m} shows particle and \emph{tetraquark} number density profiles for the $3$-meson initial state.
-For parameters $h=m=6J \gg J,K$ with $K>8J^2/2h$ (bottom panel), we observe oscillations between the $3$-meson and \emph{tetraquark} states.
-As argued earlier, these states are separated by an energy gap controlled by $K$ from the continuum, consistent with the gap-induced bound state described in the phenomenology.
-Reducing $K$ introduces $J^2/2h$-driven hopping, producing a light-cone–like spreading that signals the partial dissociation and delocalization of the bound \emph{tetraquark} state into two separated $1$-mesons, while maintaining some oscillations between $\ket{m_3}$ and $\ket{q_4}$.
-Further decreasing $K$ (top panel) suppresses dissociation, yielding a fainter light cone indicative of a repulsive bound state.
-In what follows, we quantitatively study the long-time behavior of the observables of interest.
+Figure \ref{fig:density_3m} shows particle and \emph{tetraquark} number density dynamics across the system for the $3$-meson initial state.
+For $h=m=6J \gg J,K$ with $K\gtrsim 8J^2/2h$ (bottom panel), we observe the dynamics to be almost entirely simple oscillations between the $3$-meson and \emph{tetraquark} states.
+As argued earlier both of these states are separated by an energy gap controlled by $K$ from the continuum.
+Reducing $K$ allows $J^2/2h$-driven hopping, producing a light-cone–like spreading that signals a fraction of the initial state dissociating into two separated $1$-mesons, while some finite fraction continues to oscillate between $\ket{m_3}$ and $\ket{q_4}$.
+Further decreasing $K$ (top panel) somewhat suppresses dissociation, yielding a fainter light cone, and a significant fraction of the initial state remains in a repulsive bound state.
+In what follows, we quantitatively study the long-time behavior of this bound state and dissociation as reflected in the observables of interest.